michigandaily/sink/README.md

 aws_secret_access_key=<Insert value from "Secret access key" column here>
 ```

-Now, you can deploy to S3 by running `yarn sink aws`.
+Now, you can deploy to S3 by running `yarn sink deploy aws`.